ZhenghaoXiao/LegitXMut/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-An R Package Designed For Mutation Analysis Directly From FASTQ file to Visualization.
+A user-friendly R package for Nanopore sequencing mutation analysis.
+It offers efficient, accessible workflows from FASTQ file alignment to visualizations.

 # Description